ona-li-toki-e-jan-Epiphany-tawa-mi/BASICfuck/README.md

 # BASICfuck
 A brainfuck REPL for the Commodore 64 written in BASIC.

-The current version is rather inefficient.
-I may make a better one in the future.

 ## Implementation details.
 The REPL allocates 15,000 cells of memory, each storing 8-bit integers.